thiell/wedding/_i18n/en/otherevents/vineyard_visit.md

 Children are welcome and can join the tours or play outside at both properties.
 Those who prefer not to drink wine are welcome as well.
 </p>
 <p>
-Pricing (including transporation, lunch, and tastings as below):
+Pricing (including transportation, lunch, and tastings as below):
 <ul>
 <li>$150 per person for wine drinkers</li>
 <li>$123 per person ages 12 to 17 & adults who don't drink wine</li>